-- a) Proposals to maintain shop fronts that contribute to historic or architectural character, and improve those which do not, will be supported.
-Where an existing shopfront contributes to the special historic or architectural interest of a listed building or the character or appearance of a conservation area, great weight should be given to its conservation and sympathetic repair, including reinstatement of lost elements. - b) The promotion of traditional, non-illuminated shopfronts, compatible in size and style with the building in which they are located, and the inclusion of features such as signage, painted lettering on wooden fascia boards, stall risers and fascia mounted pull-down awnings, will be supported. - c) Proposals for new shopfronts, or alterations to existing ones will be supported, provided they align with the High Weald AONB Colour Study and Policy ENV6 (shopfronts) within the TWBC Local Plan 2006 (and subsequent revisions of said policy).
+- a) Insofar as planning permission is required proposals to maintain shop fronts that contribute to historic or architectural character, and improve those which do not, will be supported.
+Where an existing shopfront contributes to the special historic or architectural interest of a listed building or the character or appearance of a conservation area, great weight should be given to its conservation and sympathetic repair, including reinstatement of lost elements. - b) The promotion of traditional, non-illuminated shopfronts, compatible in size and style with the building in which they are located, and the inclusion of features such as signage, painted lettering on wooden fascia boards, stall risers and fascia mounted pull-down awnings, will be supported. - c) Proposals for new shopfronts, or alterations to existing shopfronts will be supported where they respond positively to the High Weald AONB Colour Study and Policy ENV6 (Shopfronts) of the TWBC Local Plan 2006.

-4.20 Cranbrook has many independent shops with varied shopfronts which contribute to the vitality and uniqueness of the town.
+4.21 Cranbrook has many independent shops with varied shopfronts which contribute to the vitality and uniqueness of the town.
 The few shopfronts in The Street in Sissinghurst, along with other former shopfronts, contribute to the interest of the village scene.
 However, not all shopfronts are attractive - some have been marred by large plastic fascia boards, inappropriate windows, or overuse of company logos.
 Some make use of Dutch blinds which are not traditional and can detract from historic shop front detailing including cornices, original blind boxes and fascias.
 This should be discouraged, and shopkeepers should be guided in the use of appropriate signage and fascia.